GreysonElkins/roasted-tomahtoes/README.md

 ## Abstract

 Roasted Tomahtoes is a sensible, aesthetically engaging, and user friendly movie review app.
-The user can log-in, read about movies, watch movie trailers, and rate movies the user loved or hated.
+The user can log-in, read about movies, watch movie trailers, rate movies the user loved or hated, and search by a variety of criteria.

 ## Technologies / Systems